astronomer/docs/learn/airflow-databricks.md

 :::info

-Please note that while you can provide your credentials to AWS in plain text to the notebook code above, this is highly discouraged, especially in a production environment.
-Databricks offers the possiblility to [configure S3 access with instance profiles](https://docs.databricks.com/aws/iam/instance-profile-tutorial.html) and [secure handling of secrets](https://docs.databricks.com/security/secrets/index.html).
+Providing your credentials to AWS in plain text in your notebook code is highly discouraged in production environments.
+See the Databricks documentation for recommended ways to securely [manage Secrets](https://docs.databricks.com/security/secrets/index.html) in Databricks for other options.

 :::